 I am Deputy Head Pastoral and Boarding, DSL (Designated Safeguarding Lead) at Heathfield Girls School in Ascot.
 I have lived in Walton on the Hill all my life and value the community which the village provides for its residents, the May Pageant being the highlight of my year!
 I am a PE teacher with 16 years' experience working in numerous prestigious state, independent day and boarding schools.
 Over the last nine years I have specialised in pastoral care, becoming a DSL and well-being lead, and am passionate about the role of promoting the well-being and holistic development of students and staff enabling every member of a school's community to flourish.
 I hope that each Walton on the Hill pupil will build the confidence to embrace opportunity, develop a love of learning in and out of the classroom and above all feel supported and listened to as they embark on their journey to adulthood.

-Heather Levine-Chesler - Parent Governor and Chair
+Heather Levine-Chesler - Parent Governor

-Meet Heather Levine-Chesler - Parent Governor and Chair of Governors
+Meet Heather Levine-Chesler - Associate Member

 Meet Nicola Fannin - Co-opted Governor